sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

 ---
 description: >-
-  Now we have our first container up and running, common management and monitoring tasks and information are outlined below, and will apply to the remainder of this guide.
+  Now that we have our first container up and running, common management and monitoring tasks and information are outlined below and will apply to the remainder of this guide.
 ---

-# Container Monitoring and Management

 The following tasks and information will be useful as you continue through this guide.
 Familiarise yourself with the commands and information on this page.